demisto/demisto-py/docs/DefaultApi.md

 Create single incident

 Create or update incident according to JSON structure.
 To update incident custom fields you should lowercase them and remove all spaces.
-For example: Scan IP -> scanip To get the actual key name you can also go to Demisto CLI and run /incident_add and look for the key that you would like to update  Use the 'createInvestigation\\: True' to start the investigation process automatically. (by running a playbook based on incident type.)
+For example: Scan IP -> scanip To get the actual key name you can also go to Cortex XSOAR CLI and run /incident_add and look for the key that you would like to update  Use the 'createInvestigation\\: True' to start the investigation process automatically. (by running a playbook based on incident type.)

 ### Example
 ```python